NCCRED has three key aims:

-- Building research capacity at a national level by conducting leading clinical research projects, awarding more than 1.5 million in seed and capacity building research grants, and inducting our first round of research fellows
+- Building research capacity at a national level by leading clinical research projects, awarding more than 1.5 million in seed and capacity building research grants, and supporting the NCCRED Clinical Research Scholars

-- Responding quickly to emerging trends by establishing a national Prompt Response Network (PRN), a Clinical Reference Group (CRG), and NCCRED Methamphetamine and Emerging Drugs Working Group (WG)
+- Responding quickly to emerging trends by establishing a national Prompt Response Network (PRN), a Clinical Reference Group, and NCCRED Methamphetamine and Emerging Drugs Clinical Research Network Working Group

 - Developing clinical capacity of the AOD workforce through leading clinical guidelines and development strategies